lovisXII/RiVer_SoC/README.md

 * install_systemc.sh : it will install Systemc.2.3.3, **need to be in sudo**

 Once everything is installed you will have to do a ```make``` in the directory ```/CORE/```.
 It will generate the executable core_tb.\
-This file takes has argument an assembly file or a c one, once you pass him the file it will execute it using our descritption of a RISCV core.\
+This file takes as argument an assembly file or a c one, once you pass it the file it will executes it using our descritption of a RISCV core.\
 You will find some test programm in ``/CORE/tests``.

 For example you can run ``core_tb tests/pgcd.c``.

-We also write a shell script ``run_all_tests.sh`` that take all the file inside tests/ and execute it and print a message saying if the exectution was a success or not.
+We also write a shell script ``run_all_tests.sh`` that take all the file inside tests/ and execute it and print a message saying if the execution was a success or not.

 ## B. Directory map :